pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/access-management/saml/sso.md

 ## Session Lifetime

 Most identity providers support configuring the lifetime of the SAML session by passing the optional `SessionNotOnAfter` attribute in the `AuthnStatement` element in the SAML assertion.
-Please refer to your identity provider for guidance on how to set this attribute.
+Refer to your identity provider for guidance on how to set this attribute.

-Here's an example of the `AuthnStatement` element with session lifetime configured:
+Example of the `AuthnStatement` element with session lifetime configured:

 ```xml
 <saml:AuthnStatement AuthnInstant="2023-05-23T00:49:39Z" SessionNotOnOrAfter="2023-05-23T10:49:39Z" SessionIndex="...">